gvwilson/thirdbit/src/fiction/maddy-roo/index.md

 "Stop it!"
 Maddy yelled,
 but it was too late.
-None of the other bots could fly, and Patient was already just a dwindling speck on its way to Heck.
+None of the other bots could fly, and Patient was already just a dwindling speck in the sky.

 </section>